 Biking is a very common human activity.
 While many people engage in biking as a sport, others use it to move from one place to another, or simply as leisure.
 Whatever the case, there are important things you should take with you when you go on a ride.
-I have put together cycling 7 essential items to take with you on a bicycle ride.
+I have put together 7 cycling essentials for beginners.

 1. Water/Sports Drink: